Boletopsis grisea

 Boletopsis grisea is a species of fungus in the family Bankeraceae.
 The fruit bodies are gray, fleshy polypores that grow on the ground in a mycorrhizal association with Scots pine (Pinus sylvestris).
-It is found in Asia, North America, and Europe.
+It is found in Europe and North America.

 Taxonomy

 The fungus was first described in 1874 as a species of Polyporus by American mycologist Charles Horton Peck in 1874, who made the type collection in Copake, New York.
 Appollinaris Semenovich Bondartsev and Rolf Singer transferred it to Boletopsis in 1941.

 Description

 The fruit body is a fleshy polypore that grows from the ground.
 The gray cap is convex and irregular with a dry surface.
+The cap grows up to 15 cm wide, the stem 3-10 cm.
 Underneath the cap are white pores.
 The stout stipe is the same colour as the cap.

+The flesh is whitish, discoloring gray to greenish.
+The smell is fragrant.
+The spore print is tan.

+Similar species

+It may resemble B. leucomelaena as well as Albatrellus ovinus and its close relatives.

 Distribution and habitat

-Boletopsis grisea is found in Europe, and in both Canada and the United States, growing on nutrient-poor acidic soils.
-It has a mycorrhizal association with Scots pine (Pinus sylvestris), as well as lichens and heath plants as understorey.
+Boletopsis grisea is found in Europe, and in both Canada and the United States (August–October in the east and September–November in the west), growing on nutrient-poor acidic soils.
+It has a mycorrhizal association with Pinus sylvestris (Scots pine), as well as lichens and heath plants as understorey.